Wedding Guest Dress Code Guide: Complete Resource

 For ideal colour coordination and style harmony, consult this essential accessory guide:

 Remember to consider the wedding venue and theme when finalising your accessories.
 For women, avoid overshadowing the bride with flashy jewellery and opt for pieces that complement your hairstyle and neckline.
 Men should stick to timeless pieces rather than trendy items.
 Your shoes should prioritise style and comfort, ensuring you enjoy the celebration while looking polished.
-Keep your overall look balanced by limiting yourself to a few well-chosen pieces.
+Maintain a balanced overall look by limiting yourself to a few well-chosen pieces.

 Consider the formality level indicated in the dress code to determine the appropriate jewellery style and sophistication level.